eyx092/Linux-Scripts/README.md

-createuser: Create a new standard user
+createnewstandarduser: Create a new standard user

+createnewrootuser: Create a new root user (root users can use sudo, standard users cannot)